fabricioanciaes/fexlguide/docs/characters/allen-snider.md

 #### Universal Strings

-##### 2/5LK > 2/5MK > 2HK
+!!! quote "2/5LK > 2/5MK > 2HK"
     A nice, safe and fairly rewarding chain as it scores you a knockdown and works off your standing or crouching kicks.

-##### 2/5LK > 2/5MK > (5HK) > 6MK > (Triple Break Loop/ Fire Force)
+!!! quote "2/5LK > 2/5MK > (5HK) > 6MK > (Triple Break Loop/ Fire Force)"
     A slightly more risky string as 6MK is poor on block.
 If the opponent is definitely standing, feel free to put the 5HK in for the extra damage.

     If the 6MK connects, rev up your Triple Break loop.

-##### Whatever > Triple Break > Justice Fist > Triple Break > Justice Fist > Triple Break > Rising Dragon
+!!! quote "Whatever > Triple Break > Justice Fist > Triple Break > Justice Fist > Triple Break > Rising Dragon"
     A nice and beginner friendly loop.
 While the individual parts are dangerous to drop, it is fairly easy to pull off regardless.

     It's extremely important to not end the combo with Justice Fist, especially in the corner (and you will be in the corner, as this combo has fantastic corner carry.)

 #### Dash-In combos

-##### 2MP > 2MP > 2MK > Soul Force/6MK > (Triple Break Loop/ Fire Force)
+!!! quote "2MP > 2MP > 2MK > Soul Force/6MK > (Triple Break Loop/ Fire Force)"
     The momentum from your dash allows you to link (Not chain, so timing is a lot more strict) a second 2MP which can then link into 2MK.

     This is definitely more difficular than your chains and on blocks there's fairly noticeable gaps that the opponent can jab through.
 Mix it up with cancelling your 2MPs into Soul Force to frame trap them.

     A very respectable punish combo very unsafe moves like DPs.

 ### Hit-Confirms

-#### 2LK> 2MK > 6MK > Whatever
+!!! quote "2LK> 2MK > 6MK > Whatever"
     If 6MK will be blocked, it's better to go into Soul Force or 2HK instead.

-#### Whatever > Soul Force
+!!! quote "Whatever > Soul Force"
     Soul Force is both a decent blockstring ender and can go into both Fire Force or Triple Break, making it a no-brainer to cancel into from a chain of normals for the most part.

 ### Anti-Air Conversions

-#### 5HK Triple Break
+!!! quote "5HK Triple Break"
     This allows Allen to potentially deal 50%+ off antiairs using a Triple Break Loop.
 Annoyingly, this can easily drop off max range 5HK connects, making it pretty risky to confirm.

-#### 5HK Fire Force
+!!! quote "5HK Fire Force"
     A less rewarding but much less unsafe super cancel.
 Depending on how you hit it, may just deal 1 hit or get the full 5 hits.
 If you have the spare meter, this is a pretty safe way of squeezing out extra damage.

 ### Air to Air Conversions

-#### j.MK/HK > Triple Break
+!!! quote "j.MK/HK > Triple Break"
     Allen sadly lacks any aerial specials or supers to really get 100% reliable aerial conversions.

     Depending on both your height and the opponent's height, you can fairly often get Triple Break to catch them as they fall.

     As a rule, if you hit them as you're on your way up your jump, you'll probably not land in time for the Triple Break.